zelenkovsky/anon-kode/README.md

 https://github.com/user-attachments/assets/7a9253a7-8bb0-40d5-a3f3-5e6096d7c789

-Terminal-based AI coding retard that can use any model that supports the OpenAI-style API.
+Terminal-based AI coding tool that can use any model that supports the OpenAI-style API.

 - Fixes your spaghetti code
 - Explains wtf that function does
-- Runs tests and other bullshit
+- Runs tests, shell commands and stuff
 - Whatever else claude-code can do, depending on the model you use

 ## HOW TO USE